It’s Time to Change the Org Chart

 - Executive and Leadership Development professionals are corporate educators.
 They cover management and leadership development.
 They conduct needs assessments for the entire organization as well as its divisions and business units to evaluate current skills against business objectives, and then develops programs to close gaps.

-The person over executive and leadership development needs to work closely with the CEO and senior management team across the enterprise to identify and anticipate learning needs of the front-line to senior level leaders and ensure that the right people are ready when the company needs talent for key roles.
+The person over leadership and executive development needs to work closely with the CEO and senior management team across the enterprise to identify and anticipate learning needs of the front-line to senior level leaders and ensure that the right people are ready when the company needs talent for key roles.
 If he/she has a seat at the senior leadership table and can hear the daily struggles of the business, then he/she can recommend the best methods to educate and train the workforce to tackle the business barriers and achieve the desired goals.
 Furthermore, he/she can learn of new lines of business, new geographies and products in the strategy and ensure that the talent pool is packed full of prepared leaders to run the new critical positions.

 You, as the CEO, then, become the champion for leadership development by utilizing the function to achieve real and practical business results.
 The days of floating corporate education with no real tie to the performance of the organization are over.